Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 Summary:

-To make stickers that last in Canadian weather, start by choosing the right vinyl for the job.
-High-tack permanent vinyl works best for outdoor spaces and rougher surfaces because it has a stronger adhesive that provides more grip.
+To make waterproof and weatherproof stickers that can withstand any of the crazy Canadian weather we deal with, you need to choose the right vinyl for the job.
+High-tack permanent vinyl works best for outdoor spaces and rougher surfaces because it has a stronger adhesive that provides more grip and won’t crumble under snow, rain, UV exposure, or temperature fluctuations.
 Apply stickers to surfaces on a dry day when the temperature is between 10–25 °C after cleaning the surface with isopropyl alcohol.
 Let it cure in place for at least 24 hours without getting wet or being exposed to temperature extremes.

 Enter Your Email to Get a Free Sample Paper Kit